 A Man And His Smartphone Will Never Be Parted

 It would take considerable effort to persuade most people to part with their smartphones, or even put them down for longer than a few minutes, and this is what is expected of them when they consider purchasing a smartwatch.
+Interestingly, some consumers are wearing glasses for a look, adopting smartwatches as fashion statements rather than functional devices, which adds another layer to the market dynamics.

-Manufacturers need to do more to convince consumers, and in some respects Google is doing exactly that.
+Manufacturers need to do more to convince consumers, and in some respects, Google is doing exactly that.
 Their Android Wear operating system at least concentrates primarily on wearable technology, but it can only be used with watches that pair with Android smartphones.
 This, in itself, means that watch manufacturers will be severely limited by what they can offer.

 It will not be possible for app developers to create standalone apps specifically for the watch, either, and this means that developers will be less inclined to invest in the creation of high-quality apps.